MikeDev75015/mongodb-dynamic-api/README/entities.md

 the record from queries.

-*By extending the `SoftDeletableEntity` class, your content entity class inherits these properties and the soft deletion behavior associated with them.
+*By extending the `SoftDeletableEntity` class, your content entity class inherits these properties (along with those of `BaseEntity`).
 This allows the entity to be soft deleted, with the deletion status and time of deletion tracked by the `isDeleted` and `deletedAt` properties.*